pragathimb/AI/README.md

 Minimax and then coded the logic forAlpha-Beta Pruning .
 Merged two algorithm codes .Tried all test cases provided along with different examples and executed the code successfully.

 HOW TO RUN THE CODE-  1)copy and paste the source code to main.py
-                      2)upload input.txt file .The inout.txt file contains the any one testcase out of 3 3)Run the code
+                      2)upload input.txt file ,The input.txt file contains the any one testcase out of 3 provided 3)Run the code
                       4)output / output.txt file appears according to the input passed.